post

 In front of the Deul (Konkani for Temple, also Devasthan), notice the Deepa Stamba (Light tower), a characteristic of Goa Konkani temples.
 Around the temple are guest rooms for traveling devotees at nominal costs.

-picture of Deepa stamba or Light tower at Mahalakshmi Temple Goa by Arun Shanbhag
+photos of Mahalakshmi Temple in Goa by Arun Shanbhag

 Sacred Places